 - Take E. coli cell as a cube 1 micron on each side.
 A liter is a cube 10 cm on each side.
 What is the concentration of the lac operator?
-Just how scarce can repressor be in a cell?
-10-100 molecules if the k_d for operator-binding is 10-10 M or higher. - Lambda repressor was first isolated from an overproducer mutant virus.
+(Answer. nanomolar; about 10-9 M).
+10-100 lac repressor molecules per cell and the k_d for operator-binding is 10-10 M or lower (tighter). - Lambda repressor was first isolated from an overproducer mutant virus.
 Later the repressor gene was expressed from lac or tac promoters.
-Also, a hybrid ribosome binding site upstream of ATG gave strong translation initiation.
+Also, a hybrid ribosome binding site (Shine-Dalgarno sequence), upstream of ATG gave strong translation initiation.